-The young leaves can be eaten raw and used as an addition in salads.
+The young leaves can be eaten raw and used as an addition to salads.
 The red variant gives a beautiful touch of color to the salad bowl.

-Orach is not very aromatic, but the leaves have a mild and agreeable taste not unlike spinach and therefore fit well with other vegetables with sharper taste.
+Orach is not very aromatic, but the leaves have a mild and agreeable taste, not unlike spinach and therefore fit well with other vegetables with a sharper taste.

 Older leaves should preferably be boiled before eaten, as they are a bit rough and bitter.
 The leaves of the red orach turn green when cooked.

 The seeds are also edible.
-They can be ground to a flour and used in soups, or mixed with regular flour in bread making.
-The seeds are a good source of vitamin A but the disadvantaged is that the seeds very small and not easily collected in large amounts.
+They can be ground into a flour and used in soups, or mixed with regular flour in bread making.
+The seeds are a good source of vitamin A but the disadvantage is that the seeds very small and not easily collected in large amounts.

 Dosage and Administration

 No information is available regarding the dosages and doses of orach as an herbal medicine.
-The herbs is therefore best used as a vegetable in moderate amounts.
+The herb is, therefore, best used as a vegetable in moderate amounts.